FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/identity_group_membership_v3.md

 Manages a User Group Membership resource within FlexibleEngine IAM service.

-Note: You _must_ have admin privileges in your FlexibleEngine cloud to use this resource.
+-> You *must* have admin privileges in your FlexibleEngine cloud to use this resource.

 ## Example Usage